eneskalkann/personal-website/README.md

 # <h1 align="center">Welcome the My Personal Website</h1>

 I created and coded my website inspired by a sample project in Figma.
-I used several different package in this project.
+I used several different package in this project and also i added google-site-verification for SEO.

 #### Library
   * React(18.2.0)